Rulebook (17th Edition)

 Silo

-To silo a card means to place it into its owner's granary, exhausted and face-down.
+To silo a card is to place it into its owner's granary, exhausted and face-down.

 Target